thomaswxu/11-767-Team-DST/labs/lab7-projects.md

 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
 > Next Steps:
-> - Set up HiTUT repo on Jetson, measure latency/power/etc., compare on-device results to GCP results
+> 1. Set up HiTUT repo on Jetson, measure latency/power/etc., apply early-exit techniques to speed-up inference, similar to this paper [BERT Loses Patience: Fast and Robust Inference with Early Exit](https://proceedings.neurips.cc//paper/2020/file/d4dd111a4fd973394238aca5c05bebe3-Paper.pdf)
-> - Quantize ALFRED Seq2Seq model on Jetson, and compare vs. unquantized version (latency, size, power consumption, etc.)
+> 2. Quantize ALFRED Seq2Seq model on Jetson, and compare vs. unquantized version (latency, size, power consumption, etc.)
-> - ...
+> 3. Benchmark accuracy and efficiency metrics with decreasing vocabulary size, re-trained models with lower hidden dimensions and compare performance.

 3. How will each group member contribute towards those steps?
-> - Saloni:
+> - Saloni: Focus on 1
-> - Dhruv:
+> - Dhruv: Focus on 3, 2
-> - Thomas:
+> - Thomas: Focus on 2, 3